-Therefore we will provide a broad and balanced curriculum, delivered by skilled professionals, so that our students are enriched, with understanding and become tolerant of difference and diversity to ensure that they thrive, feel valued and are not marginalised.
-Furthermore, at Thomas Alleyne's High School we are aware that young people can be exposed to extremist influences or prejudiced views from an early age which emanate from a variety of sources, including via the internet, and consequently students may be at risk of reflecting or display views that may be ill-informed, discriminatory, prejudiced or extremist, including using derogatory language.
+Therefore, we will provide a broad and balanced curriculum, delivered by skilled professionals, so that our learners are enriched, with understanding and become tolerant of difference and diversity to ensure that they thrive, feel valued and are not marginalised.
+Furthermore, at Thomas Alleyne's High School we are aware that young people can be exposed to extremist influences or prejudiced views from an early age which emanate from a variety of sources, including via the internet, and consequently learners may be at risk of reflecting or display views that may be ill-informed, discriminatory, prejudiced or extremist, including using derogatory language.

-Any such behaviour displayed by students or staff will always be challenged and where appropriate dealt with in line with our Behaviour and Discipline Policy for students and the Code of Conduct for staff.
+Any such behaviour displayed by learners or staff will always be challenged and where appropriate dealt with in line with our school Behaviour Policy and/or the ULT Code of Conduct for staff.

-Where misconduct by a teacher is proven the matter will be referred to the Teacher Regulation Agency for their consideration as to whether a Prohibition Order is warranted.
+Where misconduct by a teacher is proven the matter will be referred to National School for Teaching and Leadership for their consideration as to whether a Prohibition Order is warranted. for their consideration as to whether a Prohibition Order is warranted.